China: Economic growth slows in third quarter | DW | 18.10.2021

 The country's recorded GDP growth for the first quarter of the year hit a record 18.3%.
 This fell to 7.9% for the second quarter and now 4.9% for the third, leaving growth for the period between January and September at 9.8%.

 The initial rebound has been dampened by a series of factors.
-Fears over the property sector are central, but government crackdowns on tech companies, continued regional lockdowns and the goal of "zero covid", and electricity shortages have all played key roles.
+Fears over the property sector are central, but government crackdowns on tech companies, continued regional lockdowns and the goal of "zero covid" as well as electricity shortages have all played key roles.

 Domestic retail sales were up 4.4%, an increase over the same period last year, as restrictions have been eased.